shukriadams/tuna-server/docs/development.md

     cd /src
     npm run dev

+Force app to wait for debugger with

+    npm run dev -- --brk
+    npm run dev -- --break

 View at http://localhost:48004

 Visual Studio Code debug config is committed with project source, so if you start with the above you can debug immediately.